 How to get a Kirkland & Ellis training contract

-Kirkland & Ellis offers ten training contracts each year, and attends law fairs at Oxford, Cambridge, Durham, UCL, LSE, King's College London, Bristol, Nottingham and Manchester.
+Kirkland & Ellis offers up to 20 training contracts each year, and attends law fairs at Cambridge, King's College London, LSE, Bristol, Oxford, UCL, Exeter, and Durham.

-Both vac scheme and training contract applicants are invited to complete an online application form.
-They'll also upload their CVs and fill out the usual details (academic history, work experience and so forth), and answer two commercial questions designed to whittle down numbers.
-“It's our application twist so that candidates don't just do a copy and paste job,” says a graduate recruitment source.
+Applicants are invited to complete an online application form.
+They'll also upload their CVs, write a cover letter, fill out the usual details (academic history, work experience and so forth) and answer a couple of more in-depth questions.

 Firm recruiters also urge candidates to research the firm thoroughly before applying.
 “There’s a huge amount of information about the London office online, particularly on our graduate recruitment site.
-Pick up on our clients, the matters we've worked on and what lawyers are expected to do here, then ask yourself 'How will that benefit me?'
-US firms in London offer something different, so you have to think about why you want to come here, and what you can offer through your previous experiences and achievements.”
+Pick up on our clients, the deals we've worked on and what lawyers are expected to do here.
+All firms in London offer something different, so you have to think about why you want to come here, and what you can offer through your previous experiences and achievements.”

-Each year Kirkland receives over 750 applications for its 25 vacation scheme places.
-The firm runs a few assessment days in late January and early February and invites between 12 and 15 applicants to each.
-The day involves a group exercise, an interview, a written task and in-tray exercise.
-Our graduate recruitment source tells us the first is designed to assess how well candidates function within a team, “which is very important in a small office,” while the latter tests their ability to prioritise.
+Each year Kirkland receives over 1,000 applications for up to 20 training contract places.
+Following a video interview stage, the firm runs assessment days in late January and early February.
+The day involves a group exercise, an in-tray exercise, and a chance to meet with some partners at the firm.
+Our graduate recruitment source tells us the first is designed to assess how well candidates interact and work with other people, “which is important given trainees will often be working in small teams,” while the latter tests their ability to prioritise.

+The final stage of the recruitment process is an interview with at least two partners.
 According to the firm, interviewers are looking to get a feel for a candidate's personality, business acumen and motivations.
-Some might pose situational questions to get interviewees thinking on their feet but we're told questions will never be overly technical: “We don't require anyone to quote case law!”
-Showing some understanding of the private equity market is a good idea though, given the firm's focus on PE and transactional work.
+Some might pose situational questions to get interviewees thinking on their feet, but we're told questions will never be overly technical: “Applicants aren’t expected to have strong legal knowledge at this stage, as we accept applications from both law and non-law backgrounds.”
+Showing some understanding of the private equity (PE) market is a good idea though, given the firm's focus on PE and transactional work.
 Our advice?
 Read up on what PE funds do; know who the big PE firms are, and the range of companies they buy and sell, but don't worry if you don't understand the intricate make-up of different fund structures.

 Kirkland & Ellis International LLP